 We now have three fiddle-leaf trees of varying sizes: a small one we recently got, a middle size one we’ve had for a couple years and a giant one we’ve had for quite a while.

 Our giant fiddle-leaf fig tree was the one we learned the most on.
 (My best tip: don’t do that.)
-Fiddle-leaf fig trees are expensive, so it’s best to learn a smaller one – our little one only cost $14.99 from IKEA! – so if it happens to croak, you’re not out too much money!
+Fiddle-leaf fig trees are expensive, so it’s best to learn a smaller one – our little one only cost $14.99 from IKEA! – so if your new plant happens to croak, you’re not out too much money!

 First let’s chat about the background of the fiddle-leaf.